 How can you make your work boots more comfortable?

 Aside from the fact that standing on your feet all day, every day is bound to make them tired, improper support for your feet can lead to common foot problems, including:

-Metatarsalgia: pain & inflammation in the ball of your foot
+- Metatarsalgia: pain & inflammation in the ball of your foot

 Different insoles cater to different foot conditions (existing conditions or prevention of,) but there are also many insoles for work boots on the market that universally cater to general discomfort from being on your feet, in work boots all day.

 What should you look for to find the best work boot insoles?

 It depends on your line of work and any possible concerns you may have with your feet, such as flat feet or low arches.

 Some questions to consider in determining the right work boot insoles are: